 An item of financial value such as cash, deposit accounts, IRAs, stocks, bonds, mutual funds, or the cash-surrender-value of either "whole life" or "universal life" insurance policies.

-Within the Medicare program, a beneficiary is an individual, normally 65 years old or older, receiving Medicare insurance benefits.
+Within the Medicare program, a beneficiary is an individual, age 65 and older or under 65 with a qualifying disability, who receives Medicare insurance benefits.